virtualritz/nsi-docs/docs/nodes.rst

 .. _node:sphericalcamera:

-The sphericalcamera node
+The Sphericalcamera Node
 ~~~~~~~~~~~~~~~~~~~~~~~~

 This node defines a spherical projection camera.
 This camera has no
 specific attributes.

-Lens shaders
+Lens Shaders
 ~~~~~~~~~~~~

 A lens shader is an |osl| network connected to a camera through the